All Episodes

 The redistribution of wealth has never made an average ordinary citizen wealthy.

-Well, yeah, then you might be able to make a claim that the redistribution of wealth, and people really resent that.
+Well, yeah, then you might be able to make a claim that the redistribution of wealth and people really resent that.

-But just the promise made to average ordinary people, particularly liberal people on the left, that going after the Koch brothers, or whoever the hated rich people of the day are.
+But just the promise made to average ordinary people, particularly liberal people on the left, that going after the Koch brothers or whoever the hated rich people of the day are, going after them, raising their taxes, punishing them, whatever.

 It never ever has resulted in people in the middle class or people in poverty all of a sudden becoming wealthy.